tysonmcnulty/cv/README.md

 </p>

 <p>
 By choice, my role does not include people-management responsibilities this time around.
-However, as a principal engineer, I tended to be used in more of a tactical or strategic role on engagements.
-Sometimes that meant working closely with a dev team, as a tech lead, helping the team adopt practices that led to long-term success.
-Other times, I would consult closer to the account level, helping our delivery teams chart a path to success with client leadership.
-In other projects, I would work as a software architect, helping to devise a high-level plan for large projects spanning several delivery teams.
+However, as a principal engineer, I tend to be used in more of a tactical or strategic role on engagements.
+Sometimes, that means working within with a dev team, as a tech lead, helping the team adopt practices that led to long-term success.
+Or, it could mean working as a software architect, helping to devise a high-level plan for large projects spanning several delivery teams.
+Other times, I consult closer to the account level, helping our delivery teams chart a path to success with client leadership.
 </p>

 <p>